aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.md

 ### Define a Kafka Connect configuration file

-Define the connector configurations in a file (we\'ll refer to it with the name `debezium_source_pg.json`) with the following content:
+Define the connector configurations in a file (we'll refer to it with the name `debezium_source_pg.json`) with the following content:

 ``` json